Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 Consider using pebbles or stones if you want a landscape design that requires little maintenance or hassle.
 Plants and shrubs work well with pebbles as accents.

 Using dark grey pebbles around paving stones is an excellent method to achieve this.
-Another choice is to use pebbles to around the shrubs in your yard.
+Another choice is to use pebbles around the shrubs in your yard.

 Stones and pebbles offer a strong barrier for your landscape instead of mulch, which needs to be refreshed every season.